civol/HDLRuby/README.md

  * `reader_input <list of names>`: declares the input ports on the reader side.
 The list must give the names of the inner signals of the channel that can be read using the reader procedure.
  * `reader_output <list of names>`: declares the output ports on the reader side.
 The list must give the names of the inner signals of the channel that can be written using the reader procedure.
  * `writer_input <list of names>`: declares the inputs on the writer side.
 The list must give the names of the inner signals of the channel that can be read using the writer procedure.
- * `writer_output <lust of names>`: declares the outputs on the writer side.
+ * `writer_output <list of names>`: declares the outputs on the writer side.
 The list must give the names of the inner signals of the channel that can be written using the writer procedure.
  * `command <name> <block>`: declares a new command for the channel.
  * `reader <block>`: defines the reader's access procedure.
    This procedure is invoked by method `read` of the channel (please refer to the previous example).